PERSPECTIVES

 ACCESSIBLE VIA MARTIN PLACE METRO STATION

-Join us as three leading creatives from different industries share how they interpret this theme, through stories of progress, resistance, and the moments that demanded a push.
+Join us as three leading creatives from different industries share how they interpret this theme, through stories of clarity, curation, and the decisions that define their creative lens

-PUSH is the second event in our 2025 Perspectives series, held at ILUMINA - a new event space above the Martin Place metro station in the heart of Sydney’s CBD.
+FILTER is the third event in our 2025 Perspectives series, held at ILUMINA - a new event space above the Martin Place metro station in the heart of Sydney’s CBD.
 It’s an exciting new home for Perspectives, one that invites fresh energy and broader perspectives.

 Speakers